 2. The Perfect Gift

 While there is no one-size-fits-all approach to giving the perfect gift, you can get your partner the perfect gift for him or her.
 Think about what he or she likes, what she spends her time doing, or something he’d like to do.
 For example, you could plan a romantic hike and surprise picnic if your partner loves being outdoors.
-Or you could take her for a romantic helicopter ride above the city.
+Or you could take her on a romantic helicopter ride above the city and pair it with some cozy couple hoodies.
 There are tons of things you can still do despite social distancing.
 If you’d prefer to stay indoors, really get into the holiday spirit by decorating the house with hearts and tokens of love or buying yourself Valentine’s Day-themed lingerie as a romantic gesture for him.

 3. Celebrate Love

 No matter your relationship status, February 14th is all about love.
 If you’re not in a relationship or your Valentine will be out of town this year, consider celebrating by making the day special for everyone you love.
 That could mean writing a nice letter to your parents, going out to eat with your girlfriends, messaging coworkers you haven’t reached out to in a while, or calling your grandparents.